Kong/kong/DEVELOPER.md

 ```

 Now, we have to set environment variable `GITHUB_TOKEN` to download some essential repos.
 You can follow [Managing your personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens) to generate an access token.
+It does not need to have any other permission than `Public Repositories (read-only)`.

 ```bash
 # export GITHUB_TOKEN=ghp_xxxxxx_your_access_token